pankaj0695/book-management-api/README.md

 ## Testing with Postman

+1. Register:

+- Send a POST request to http://localhost:3000/register with the body containing the username and password

-1. Login:
+2. Login:

 - Send a POST request to http://localhost:3000/login with the body containing the username and password.
 - Copy the returned JWT token.

-2. Create a Book:
+3. Create a Book:

 - Send a POST request to http://localhost:3000/books with the JWT token in the Authorization header (e.g., Bearer <your-jwt-token>).
 - Include the book details in the body.

-3. Retrieve All Books:
+4. Retrieve All Books:

 - Send a GET request to http://localhost:3000/books with the JWT token in the Authorization header.

-4. Retrieve a Single Book:
+5. Retrieve a Single Book:

 - Send a GET request to http://localhost:3000/books/:id with the JWT token in the Authorization header.

-5. Update a Book:
+6. Update a Book:

 - Send a PUT request to http://localhost:3000/books/:id with the JWT token in the Authorization header.
 - Include the updated book details in the body.

-6. Delete a Book:
+7. Delete a Book:

 - Send a DELETE request to http://localhost:3000/books/:id with the JWT token in the Authorization header.